GB Handyman Logo

 Far from the green highlands lies the Chalbi Desert, a vast and surreal landscape stretching across Marsabit County.
 Its name means “bare and salty,” and standing here feels like stepping onto another planet.

-Why Visit: Ideal for adventurers looking for unique desert landscapes in Africa and off-the-beaten-path exploration.
+Why Visit: Ideal for adventurers looking for off-the-beaten-path desert landscapes in Africa.

 🕌 3.
 Lamu Old Town – A Living Museum of Swahili Culture